Friendship: Culture

-Which relationships count as a true friend, rather than as an acquaintance or a co-worker, vary by culture.
+Which relationships count as true friendship rather than an acquaintance or co-worker relationship vary by culture.
 In English-speaking cultures, it is not unusual for people to include weaker relationships as being friends.
 In other cultures, such as the Russian and Polish cultures, only the most significant relationships are considered friends.
 A Russian might have one or two friends plus a large number of "pals" or acquaintances; a Canadian in similar circumstances might count all of these relationships as being friends.

 In Western cultures, friendships are often seen as lesser to familial or romantic relationships.
 Friendships in Ancient Greece were more utilitarian than affectionate, being based upon obligation and reliance, though different Classical communities understood friendship in different ways, and the Greeks held a much broader conception of friendship than modern English-speaking cultures do.
-Aristotle wrote of there being three kinds of friendships: those in recognition of pleasure, those in recognition of advantage, and those in recognition of virtue.

 When discussing taboos of friendship it was found that Chinese respondents found more than their British counterparts.

 In ethnically diverse countries, children and adolescents tend to form friendships with others of the same race or ethnicity, beginning in preschool, and peaking in middle or late childhood.

+Opinion polls show people across countries tend to put high value on close friendships.